16- Day Pilgrimage: Slovakia, Poland, Czech Republic, Germany, Austria, Hungary

 Upon arrival in Prague, we will be greeted by the breathtaking sight of domed rooftops and soaring steeples that reach towards the heavens.
 This city, steeped in history and faith, is a living testament to the artistry and devotion of generations past.
 As we explore its charming streets, let the spiritual atmosphere of the city envelop you, reminding you of the countless souls who have walked these paths in search of truth and beauty.

-In the evening, we will gather for a delightful dinner, where you can share stories and reflections on your journey.
+In the evening, we will gather for a delightful dinner at the hotel, where you can share stories and reflections on your journey.
 As the sun sets over the city, we will retire for an overnight stay.
 May this time in Prague deepen your faith and illuminate your heart with the presence of the divine.

 Planned Itinerary: